An Overview Of Our Current Governance Efforts

 1. Specifying and contextualising how dangerous capability evaluations can serve governance frameworks.

-As part of this workstream, we focused on researching, developing and communicating on, e.g., best practices, access levels for dangerous capability evaluations, safe harbors, the limitations of evaluations, incentives for a healthy evaluation ecosystem, and on connecting evaluation results to broader governance mechanisms.
+As part of this workstream, we focused on researching, developing and communicating on, e.g., best practices, access levels for dangerous capability evaluations, safe harbors, the limitations of evaluations, incentives for a healthy evaluation ecosystem, safe and secure AI procurement, and on connecting evaluation results to broader governance mechanisms.

 2. Bespoke science-communication, ‘demo’ development, and policy recommendations on AI scheming.